edgedelta/docs/docs/installation/helm.md

   have conceptual understanding of helm charts
 ---

-# Kubernetes via Helm
+## Overview

+You can use this document to learn how to install the Edge Delta Agent as a DaemonSet on your Kubernetes cluster with Helm.

-Edge Delta agent is a daemon that analyzes logs and container metrics from a Kubernetes cluster and stream analytics to configured streaming destinations.
-This page streamlined instructions to get you up and running in the Kubernetes environment.
+The agent is a daemon that analyzes logs and container metrics from a Kubernetes cluster, and then streams analytics to configured streaming destinations.

-Edge Delta uses Kubernetes recommended node level logging architecture, in other words DaemonSet architecture.
-The DaemonSet runs Edge Delta agent pod on each node.
-Each Agent pod analyzes logs from all other pods running on the same node.
+Edge Delta uses a Kubernetes-recommended, node-level logging architecture, also known as a DaemonSet architecture.
+The DaemonSet runs the agent pod on each node.
+Each agent pod analyzes logs from all other pods running on the same node.

-## Installation
+> **Note**
+>
+> This document is designed for existing users.
+If you have not created an account with Edge Delta, then see [Basic Onboarding](/docs/basic-onboarding.md).

+> **Note**
+>
+> If you do **not** want to install the agent on your Kubernetes with Helm, then see [Kubernetes](kubernetes.md).

+***

+## Add and Configure Helm

-Add Edge Delta helm repository
+1. Add the Edge Delta Helm repository:

 ```text
 helm repo add edgedelta https://edgedelta.github.io/charts
 ```

-Run helm installation command and create "edgedelta" namespace to use agent with default parameters:
+2. Run the helm installation command, and then create the **edgedelta** namespace to use the Edge Delta Agent with default parameters:

 ```text
 helm install edgedelta edgedelta/edgedelta --set apiKey=<API-KEY> -n edgedelta --create-namespace
 ```

-If you need to configure [Environment Variables](environment-variables.md) and other advanced options download the default [values.yml](https://edgedelta.github.io/charts/edgedelta/values.yaml) file.

-You can use either apiKey or secretApiKey in values.yml file to set your API-KEY.
+3. To set your **API-KEY**, you can use either **apiKey** or **secretApiKey** in the values.yml file.

-If you use apiKey it will be kept in clear text as part of your pod property.
-Change values.yml file as below:
+If you use **apiKey**, then **apiKey** will be kept in clear text as part of your pod property.
+Change the values.yml file.
+Review the following example:

 ```yaml
 apiKey: "API-KEY"
 ```

-If you want to use secretApiKey as a Kubernetes secret, change values.yml as below:
+If you want to use **secretApiKey** as a Kubernetes secret, then you must change the values.yml file.
+Review the following example:

 ```yaml
 # apiKey: ""